Nirall/react-date-picker/README.md

 By default the date format is "DD.MM.YYYY HH:mm", you can change it to any format provided by dayjs.
 If the date format does not contain time, there will be no time field.

-To set range of years there are two properties - "startYear", "yearsCount".
+There are two properties to set the range of years - "startYear", "yearsCount".

 ```
 <DatePicker